Research

 • There are a host of questions concerning his books, partially because their settings and plots contained so much known autobiography–and it is not clear where autobiography ends and fiction begins.
 Did he discuss any of these issues in his personal letters, etc.?

 • His characters converting to Catholicism often experienced strong disapproval of family members–and even a breach in their relationships.
 Fr.
 Dudley’s roots were strongly Protestant, and yet two of the Dudley sons became Catholic priests–despite their father being an Anglican vicar.
 What was the reaction of the parents?
 Did it resemble the reactions of the parents of any of his novels?
-(Further research has suggested that although there was inevitable tension at times, there was no breach.)
+(Further research involving currently living family members has suggested that, although there was inevitable tension at times, there was no breach.)

 • While Superior of the Catholic Missionary Society (England and Wales), he traveled to New Zealand and Australia which was recounted in fictional form in Michael–in which an English woman visited her New Zealand relatives (and the differences between the old world and the new were appreciated).
 Fr.
 Dudley had Protestant relatives in Australia: did they visit on his trip?